phantom22/Base-n/README.md

 # Base-n
-a simple script to create custom numeral systems and encode&amp;parse them.
+a simple script to encrypt and parse strings.

 ---